 Standard financial statements such an income statement, balance sheet, and cash flow statement should be sent to senior management at least quarterly.
 Additionally, they could require financial models that enable them to compare actual performance over time to estimates at the corporate level.
 They can focus on the things that need the most attention by using data visualisations that direct their attention to the most pertinent patterns or exceptions.

 Reviewing the budget variance for their department can help department leaders identify whether and how real spending surpassed or fell short of budget and whether cost-cutting is necessary.
 Other financial reports can assist department managers in determining the efficacy of a strategy and making adjustments to improve results, which is crucial for activities like marketing.

 Investors will require a pitch deck with precise, readable financials.
-Investors frequently demand to see key performance indicators (KPIs) pertinent to your industry in addition to the income statement, cash flow forecast, and sales forecast.
+Investors frequently demand to see key performance indicators (KPI) pertinent to your industry in addition to the income statement, cash flow forecast, and sales forecast.
 The average revenue per user and the monthly churn rate are two examples of metrics that a SaaS technology company will need to report on.

 Create efficient, standardised reporting processes

 - Your financial reporting procedures will be more accurate and timely as long as they are effective and consistent.
 These best practises can assist your accounting and FP&A teams in streamlining and improving their financial reporting processes:

 - Create procedures that guarantee all parties engaged in financial reporting are operating from a single, reliable data source.
 Use technology to speed up the process and guarantee accuracy if you need to gather data from several sources (as mentioned in tip #4).